In this article you will find:

 Some dogs experience unprovoked aggression, sudden seizures, moodiness, erratic temperament, fearfulness, compulsiveness, irritability, or even anxiety.
 In fact, when it comes to dog hypothyroidism, anxiety seems to be an increasingly common problem.

-The 10 Best Dog Foods for Hypothyroidism
+The 10 Best Foods for Dogs with Hypothyroidism

 The best dog food for thyroid issues is not necessarily an expensive prescription diet.
 In fact, veterinary diets made with low-quality ingredients could do your dog more harm than good.
 Instead, look for a recipe from a reputable brand made with high-quality, natural ingredients.